Is Self-Implementation right for you?

 Technology:

-The initial configuration of some systems requires considerable technological knowledge, at a level not necessary for day-to-day operations.
+The initial configuration of some systems requires considerable technical knowledge, at a level above what's necessary for day-to-day operations.
 Server setup, database configuration and optimization, and development of custom code for integration with existing tools, are a few common areas of expertise required for initial setup.
 Do your team members have this expertise already?
-If not, you should carefully consider whether it is wise to invest your time and money to develop this expertise internally in order to self-implement the project.
+If not, you should carefully consider whether it is wise to invest your time and money to develop the expertise internally in order to self-implement the project.

-On the other hand, some systems do not require such sophisticated technological expertise about support systems.
-Perhaps all that's necessary for self-implementation is strong knowledge about that particular application and its day-to-day features.
-In some cases, a strong user of Microsoft Windows and Microsoft Office could have all the technological expertise required to self-implement.
+On the other hand, some systems do not require such sophisticated technological expertise with regard to support systems.
+Perhaps strong knowledge about that particular application and its day-to-day features is the only requirement for self-implementation.
+In some cases, an experienced user of Microsoft Windows and Office might have all the technical expertise required for self-implementation.

 Questions for the software vendor: